Drew Ruggles

-Drew Christian Ruggles (born July 28, 1992) is an American soccer player who currently plays for Florida Tropics SC in the Major Arena Soccer League and the United Premier Soccer League.
+Drew Christian Ruggles (born July 28, 1992) is an American soccer player who currently plays for the San Diego Sockers in the Major Arena Soccer League.

 Career

 College and amateur

 Ruggles played three years of college soccer at Georgia Southern University between 2010 and 2013.
 While at college, Ruggles also appeared for USL PDL club Michigan Bucks during their 2013 season.

 Ruggles also appeared for the Georgia Southern Eagles football team in 2012.

 Professional

 Ruggles signed his first professional contract with USL Pro club Wilmington Hammerheads on April 4, 2014.

 Ruggles was released by Wilmington at the end of the 2014, later signing with USL club Rochester Rhinos on March 26, 2015.

 After winning the 2018–19 Major Arena Soccer League championship with the Milwaukee Wave, Ruggles joined Florida Tropics SC on 21 May 2019.